 What is a Heart Attack?

-A heart attack happens when sections of the heart muscle is blocked from receiving blood often by way of a clogged artery.
-Blood restriction causes portion of the heart muscle dies.
+A heart attack happens when sections of the heart muscle are blocked from receiving blood often by way of a clogged artery.
+Blood restriction causes a portion of the heart muscle to die.

 WARNING SIGNS OF A HEART ATTACK

 Recognizing the warning signs of a heart attack could save someone’s life.
 Be aware of the following symptoms among your co-workers.

 - Chest discomfort (uncomfortable chest pressure, squeezing, fullness or pain, burning or heaviness) Confusion or trouble understanding other people